francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 For instance, a FEC scheme using Reed Solomon could be identified by the ID 0x0 and a FEC scheme using LDPC could be identified by 0x1.

 This document does not specify nor identify any FEC scheme yet.
+Several FEC schemes have been proposed
+{{I-D.roca-nwcrg-rlc-fec-scheme-for-quic}} {{RFC6865}}
+{{I-D.irtf-nwcrg-tetrys}}.
+The next version of this document will detail how some of these schemes can be directly integrated in QUIC.

+Future
-Future versions of this document will provide ways to format FEC scheme-specific payload for REPAIR frames.
+versions of this document will provide ways to format FEC scheme-specific payload for REPAIR frames.
 When the decoder_fec_scheme parameter is not advertized by the peer,